A True American Oasis

 Like any authentic oasis, Furnace Creek is a natural haven for wildlife and is certified by the Audubon Society.
 In addition to the kit fox, desert cottontail, and coyotes, there are roadrunners and cactus wren all living on or near the oasis.
 The resort is also one of the only gold-tier designated International Dark Sky Parks in the U.S., where stargazers can actually see the Milky Way with the naked eye.

-In the 1930s a resort was built at Furnace Creek and today the destination features two distinct facilities — the luxurious, AAA four-diamond, historic Inn at Furnace Creek and the family-friendly Ranch at Furnace Creek.
+In the 1930s a resort was built at Furnace Creek and today the destination features two distinct facilities — the luxurious, AAA four-diamond, historic Inn at Death Valley and the family-friendly Ranch at Death Valley.

 Both properties encourage guests to engage with the iconic surroundings, offering outdoor adventure (day and night), extreme sports, scenic drives, and guided tours that reflect the rich history of the destination.
 Resort guests can take advantage of hiking, cycling, horseback riding, and legendary golf — at the world’s lowest golf course, 214 feet below sea level.